Apache Iceberg, Time Travel, Historical Queries, Data Versioning, Audit Compliance

 Learn how Apache Iceberg's time travel capabilities enable querying historical data snapshots, supporting audit compliance, debugging, and data recovery.
 Explore snapshot management, SQL syntax, and integration with modern streaming ecosystems.

 Apache Iceberg's time travel feature allows you to query your data as it appeared at any point in the past.
 This capability transforms how data teams approach debugging, auditing, and compliance by providing a complete historical view of table evolution without maintaining separate backup copies.
+For a comprehensive overview of Iceberg's architecture and capabilities, see Apache Iceberg.

 Understanding Iceberg Snapshots